Training for a triathlon

 • Trainiac Taren’s Swimming/Cyling/Running Foundations books

-• Polar H10 Chest strap - I had this already, gives accurate HR data
+• Polar H10 Chest strap - I had this already, gives accurate HR data.
+Kinda redundant now that I have the watch.

 • Mottiv - Simple app (also by Taren) to plan my weekly workout schedule